Campuses, Buildings + Hours

 All members of the college community have an important role to play in helping make CCC a safe and inviting place.

 In Case of EmergencyIn case of an emergency, dial 9-1-1.
-In the case of an urgent need of a Campus Safety officer, call the duty officer’s phone: 503-594-6650.
+In the case of an urgent need of a College Safety officer, call the duty officer's phone at 503-594-6650.

 - Patrolling CCC campuses in Oregon City, Harmony and Wilsonville

 Rave Alert is Clackamas Community College's phone, text message and email emergency notification system.
 It allows you to quickly receive emergency communications and other important information via phone, text message and email.
 Notifications may be about inclement weather alerts or other emergency communications.
 Rave Alert system will NOT charge you in any way.
 Standard or other messaging charges apply depending upon your wireless carrier plan and subscription details.
 You should review your profile periodically to ensure that it is up to date.

 To manage your account, go to www.getrave.com/login/clackamas.
 Your CCC email username (e.g., John Smith) and password is your login and password for Rave Alert.
 If you need assistance, please contact the Public Information Officer at email@example.com or 503-594-3162.